 Travel and trade with horses between countries

-There are specific rules that you must take into account when travelling with or trading in horses and horse semen, ova and embryos.
+There are specific rules that you must consider when travelling with or trading with horses and horse semen, ova and embryos.
 The rules differ depending on whether you are trading with EU Member States or countries outside the EU.
 The rules also vary depending on whether the horses are being brought into Sweden or out of Sweden.
 This page provides an overview of the rules that apply.

 Transports between countries